MetaOthello: A Controlled Study of Multiple World Models in Transformers: Results

-Having found suggestive evidence that the model encodes board tile states differently in proportion to their probability of diverging, and continuing our work grounded in linearly decodable representations for causal analysis, we ask whether the model encodes a linear representation of the likelihood of each game $g_i$ given sequence $\Tilde{s}$.
-We train a linear probe to predict the Bayesian ground truth likelihood $P(g \mid \Tilde{s})$ from the activations $h_l(\Tilde{s})$ from each layer; we compare these probes to one trained on $60 \times 60$ vectors of one-hot encoded move-and-move-numbers, which serves as an analytic baseline.
-The latter probe's performance establishes how much information about the game identity is linearly encoded in the move sequence, prior to any processing by the model.
-We find that layers 1-4 perform no better than the baseline, while layers 5-8 contain a reliably 90\% accurate linear representation of the game likelihood (Figure \ref{fig:divergence_dynamics}b).
-In further tests (Figure \ref{fig:NMF-prob-collapse}), we find that when a move takes a sequence out of the Classic $\cap$ NoMidFlip game tree and into the Classic $\setminus$ NoMidFlip game tree, the probe's inferred probability of NoMidFlip drops to zero most reliably in layers 5 and 6, although this responsiveness decays with the length of the sequence.
+Continuing to ground causal analysis in linearly decodable representations, we ask whether the model linearly encodes the likelihood of each game given a sequence.
+We train a probe to predict the Bayesian ground-truth likelihood $P(g \mid \Tilde{s})$ from $h_l(\Tilde{s})$ at each layer, comparing against a baseline probe on $60 \times 60$ one-hot move-and-move-number vectors that captures the game-identity information present prior to any model processing.
+Layers 1--4 perform no better than baseline, while layers 5--8 carry a reliably 90\% accurate representation of game likelihood (Figure \ref{fig:divergence_dynamics}b).
+When a move exits the Classic $\cap$ NoMidFlip tree into Classic $\setminus$ NoMidFlip, the inferred probability of NoMidFlip drops to zero most reliably in layers 5--6, though this responsiveness decays with sequence length (Figure \ref{fig:NMF-prob-collapse}).

-We tested the causal role of these game probabilities using an intervention.
-We computed a difference vector $\Delta \mu = \mu_{\text{NoMid}} - \mu_{\text{Classic}}$ from the game ID probe weights and added it to the residual stream of sequences possible under both games (Figure \ref{fig:divergence_dynamics}c).
-Injecting $\Delta \mu$ into early layers (1--4) produces little-to-no change in model output, and injection at later layers (6--8) shows a similarly small effect.
-However, intervention at Layer 5 significantly increases the likelihood of NoMidFlip-consistent moves.
-Notably, this intervention is only associated with a negligible change in the fidelity of the downstream NoMidFlip board state representations, even when focused on the tiles that are different between the two games.
+We test the causal role of these game probabilities by adding $\Delta \mu = \mu_{\text{NoMid}} - \mu_{\text{Classic}}$, derived from the game-ID probe weights, to the residual stream of sequences valid under both games (Figure \ref{fig:divergence_dynamics}c).
+Injection at early (1--4) and late (6--8) layers has little effect, but intervention at Layer 5 significantly increases NoMidFlip-consistent moves---while only negligibly changing downstream NoMidFlip board-state fidelity, even on the conflicting tiles.
+Layer 5 thus acts as a pivot where shared representations diverge into game-specific computation.

-Together, these findings indicate that Layer 5 acts as a pivotal point where shared representations diverge into game-specific computations.
-However, they also reinforce a tension with prior results: the Classic and NoMidFlip board representations appear causally equivalent (Figure \ref{fig:probe_intervention_global}), but they also capture different information for ambiguous sequences $s^*$.